-- Whole grain pancakes – This breakfast meal is packed with macronutrients and micronutrients that are essentially good for the body.
-Whole grain pancakes contains high levels of iron, calcium, phosphorus, and riboflavin.
+- Whole-grain pancakes – This breakfast meal is packed with macronutrients and micronutrients that are essentially good for the body.
+Whole-grain pancakes contain high levels of iron, calcium, phosphorus, and riboflavin.
 Always top your pancakes with even nutritious ideals like chopped fruits, grated vegetables, and even mashed potatoes.

 - Vegetable salad – Vegetable salad makes a nutrient-rich meal.
 A hodge-podge of salad basics like sweet peppers, tomatoes, and the greens are overflowed with antioxidants.
 You can never go wrong having a vegetable salad in your everyday meal.

-- Eggs with potatoes – Topping your eggs or omelet with potatoes or simply buttering them together in one bowl can have a goodness impact in one’s health.
-This type of meal helps lower blood pressure according to researchers in Institute for Food Research in Norwich.
+- Eggs with potatoes – Topping your eggs or omelet with potatoes or simply buttering them together in one bowl can have a good impact on one’s health.
+This type of meal helps lower blood pressure according to researchers in the Institute for Food Research in Norwich.
 Potatoes are also known as “vitamin boosters” and are a rich source of minerals such as iron, potassium, and magnesium.

 - Fresh greens – Fresh greens, without a doubt, are high in iron, calcium, B vitamins, and potassium.
 Few among the health benefits of greens are building bones, revving up muscles, protecting heart, sharpening eyesight, and reducing the risk of diabetes.
 Never fail to include them in your meal.